aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-folders-in-the-storage/folder-sdk-methods/_index.md

 This article provides a detailed description of operations to manipulate folders (directories) in the cloud storage using Aspose.HTML Cloud API v.4.0.
 SDKs.

 {{% alert color="primary" %}}
 Install Aspose.HTML Cloud SDK for .NET via [NuGet](https://www.nuget.org/packages/Aspose.HTML-Cloud/).
-Complete source code of Aspose.HTML SDK for .NET is freely available on the [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet).
+Complete source code of Aspose.HTML SDK for .NET is freely available on the [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet) repository.

 {{% /alert %}}